RealBirdMan91/PostgreSQL/postgres.md

 ___

 ## CHECK Constraint
-The NOT NULL constraint ensures that a value must be filled in for a respective field.
+The NOT NULL constraint ensures that a value must be entered for a specific field.
 But what happens if a NULL value is allowed.
-Like for example the salary field in the Unicorns table.
-If this value is not NULL it should be ensured that the entered value is greater than 0.
+Like for example the field Salary in the table Unicorns.
+Here we want to check if the value is greater than 0.

 This can be ensured with the **CHECK** constraint.
 In round brackets after CHECK you can specify which values are accepted.